KhrystynaFaryna/slide2patch-utils/README.md

 # slide2patch-utils
-Utility scripts for converting WSI to latches
+Utility scripts for converting WSI to patches